julianofischer/julianofischer.github.io/_posts/2015-11-04-Customizing-plots-with-style-sheets-in-matplotlib.md

 Hi all, how are you?

 [Matplotlib](http://matplotlib.org/) is [python](http://python.org/) plotting library and a very useful tool for researchers.
-You can use it to generate all desireg graphs using only one command in order to make results evaluation quicker and easier.
+You can use it to generate all desired graphs using only one command in order to make results evaluation quicker and easier.

-Since version 1.4, Matplotlib provide support to cutomize graphs through the **style** package.
+Since version 1.4, Matplotlib provides support to customize graphs through the **style** package.
 You can check the default styles through the command:

 {% highlight python %}
 from matplotlib import pyplot as plt print (plt.style.available)

-['seaborn-whitegrid', 'seaborn-white', 'grayscale', 'seaborn-muted', 'seaborn-colorblind', 'seaborn-paper', 'dark_background', 'ggplot', 'classic', 'seaborn-darkgrid', 'seaborn-ticks', 'seaborn-bright', 'seaborn-notebook', 'seaborn-pastel', 'seaborn-talk', 'seaborn-poster', 'bmh', 'seaborn-dark-palette', 'fivethirtyeight', 'seaborn-dark', 'seaborn-deep']
+[ 'seaborn-whitegrid',
+  'seaborn-white',
+  'grayscale',
+  'seaborn-muted',
+  'seaborn-colorblind',
+  'seaborn-paper',
+  'dark_background',
+  'ggplot', 'classic',
+  'seaborn-darkgrid',
+  'seaborn-ticks',
+  'seaborn-bright',
+  'seaborn-notebook',
+  'seaborn-pastel',
+  'seaborn-talk',
+  'seaborn-poster',
+  'bmh',
+  'seaborn-dark-palette',
+  'fivethirtyeight',
+  'seaborn-dark',
+  'seaborn-deep']
 {% endhighlight %}

 As I searched for a "palette" of these styles and I did not found, I decided to test them and post the result here.
 It might be useful and help any of you decide which style use in your plots.